Spike This! Hoskins, Harper homer, Phils rout Braves in NLDS

 Aaron Nola, pitching the best baseball of his career, was an October ace again in shutting down a Braves team that won 101 games and the NL East.
 He gave up five hits, walked two and struck out six in six-plus innings.

+”Try to treat tonight just like every other start.
+Try not to be anybody I’m not,” Nola said. ”Try not to do anything I’m not capable of doing or haven’t done all year.
+Just to be myself.”

 The Phillies played their first postseason home game since a 1-0 loss in the 2011 NLDS to Chris Carpenter and the eventual champion St. Louis Cardinals.
-They waited 11 years — and a whopping 14 straight road games since September — to get back.
+They waited 11 years – 4,025 days, to be exact – and a whopping 14 straight road games since September to get back.
 The Phillies ended the season on a 10-game road trip and then played their first four playoff games on the road.

-Phillies fans — and the Phanatic from atop the dugout — mocked Atlanta’s tomahawk chop, and red rally towels spun like helicopter rotor blades from the moment they snagged them off the seats.
+Phillies fans – and the Phanatic from atop the dugout – mocked Atlanta’s tomahawk chop, and red rally towels spun like helicopter rotor blades from the moment they snagged them at the gate.
 As Strider trudged off the mound in the third, one Phillies fan gleefully wagged his middle finger toward the pitcher for his entire walk to the dugout.

-Strider could only shake his head as the shortest start of his brief career was over in just 2 1/3 innings.
+Strider could only shake his head after the shortest start of his brief career at 2 1/3 innings.

+”I was going to pitch until they took the ball away and try to put up zeros,” Strider said.

 The Phillies had never scored five runs in a postseason inning before 2022.
-They’ve done it twice now, the first time, of course, the six-run rally in the ninth inning to beat the Cardinals in Game 1 of the NL wild-card series.
+They’ve done it twice now, the first time, of course, the six-run rally in the ninth against the Cardinals in Game 1 of the NL wild-card series.

 Harper rocked an RBI double to center in the seventh and Game 1 star Nick Castellanos drove in two runs in the inning for a 9-1 lead.